All Posts programming show file content | cat cheat-sheet

 Features available ONLY in GNU cat πŸ”—

-Number all output lines:
+Number all output lines, starting with 1:

 cat [-n|--number] path/to/file